 The unfortunate downside to this procedure is that it can only be done for mild to moderate eye bags.
 It wouldn’t be that effective for greater puffiness.
 This procedure costs around $3,500 to $4,500 and the effects last for up to two years.

 3. Laser Blepharoplasty (Laser Eyebag Treatment)

 Laser eye bag removal, or laser blepharoplasty, is another non-surgical procedure.
 It targets swelling and puffiness without a scalpel.
 The technique employs a carbon dioxide laser.
-Unlike the traditional manipulation, there is little bleeding.
+Unlike traditional manipulation, there is a little bleeding.
 This is because the hot beam seals small blood vessels as it cuts tissues.
-This not only improves visibility for the plastic surgeons, but also reduces the overall duration.
+This not only improves visibility for the plastic surgeons but also reduces the overall duration.
 There is also lesser wound contraction, meaning the risk of scarring is minimal.

 As with other procedures, a full consultation with your doctor is recommended.
 There are also a couple of characteristics that would make you a good candidate for this procedure.
 These include:

 - Having no medical conditions or illnesses that can slow your recovery